UB requires you to meet certain health-related requirements.

 If your paperwork is not in compliance, you will receive an electronic message from Student Health Services.
 This message is sent to the student’s @buffalo.edu email address.

 Please contact us only if you have a hold on your account for a prolonged period of time after submitting your records/forms:

-Former students must complete the Authorization to Release or Obtain Medical Records form and return it to Health Services via fax or mail.
+Former students must complete the Authorization to Release or Obtain Medical Records form and return it to Student Health Services via fax or mail.

-If other individuals or agencies have provided confidential information to Health Services, you cannot use the authorization form to re-release this information.
+If other individuals or agencies have provided confidential information to Student Health Services, you cannot use the authorization form to re-release this information.
 For copies of medical records that came from another individual or agency, please contact that original individual or agency directly.